 Medicolegal autopsies help to find out cause, manner, and mechanism of death.
 Manners of death include natural, accidental, suicidal, and homicidal in nature.
-Diseases and illnesses are main cause of natural deaths.Injury or trauma is main cause of accidental death.
-In this case, injury imposed would not be intentional.Homicidal death is the type of death caused by another person with the bad intention to cause injury.Suicidal death is intentional death of one self by his or her own self.
-Extreme derangements in body functions would be the cause of death in case of suicide.The mechanism of death would be mainly related to immediate cause of death5.
+Diseases and illnesses are main cause of natural deaths.
+Injury or trauma is main cause of accidental death.
+In this case, injury imposed would not be intentional.
+Homicidal death is the type of death caused by another person with the bad intention to cause injury.
+Suicidal death is intentional death of one self by his or her own self.
+Extreme derangements in body functions would be the cause of death would be mainly related to immediate cause of death5.